goodsun/myrmx/projects/tragedy/README.md

    - Clear separation of concerns

 3. **Flexibility**
-   - Composer handles visual assembly logic
+   - TragedyComposer handles visual assembly logic
    - Metadata manages attributes and synergy calculations
    - Easy to extend with new features